ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 </clickhouse>
 ```

-Keep in mind that HDFS does not work at all.
+Keep in mind that HDFS may not work in corner cases.

 ### Using Data Encryption {#encrypted-virtual-file-system}